SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

       OR "Antimony" OR "Arsenic" OR "Beryllium" OR "Cadmium" OR "Lead" OR "Mercury" OR "Selenium" OR "Tellurium" OR "Thallium" OR "Zinc" OR "Jarosite" OR "Hematite" OR "Copper" OR "cupric chloride" OR "organohalogen$" OR "heavy metals" OR "toxic metal$" OR "acrylamide$" OR "persistent organic pollutants" OR "POP compounds" OR "aldrin" OR "chlordane" OR "DDT" OR "dieldrin" OR "endrin" OR "heptachlor" OR "hexachlorobenzen" OR "mirex" OR "polychlorinated biphenyls" OR "polychlorinated dibenzo-p-dioxins" OR "polychlorinated dibenzofurans" OR "toxaphen" OR "neonicotinoid$"
       )
   )
- OR "Dubai Declaration on International Chemicals Management" OR "Strategic Approach to International Chemicals Management" OR "SAICM" )
+)
 ```